bigmangos/rockchip-armbian/README.md

 # Armbian for Rockchip Boxes

-Currently `Rock5b` firmware is supported, using [unifreq's](https://github.com/unifreq) enhanced version of `bootloader` and the [latest kernel](https://github.com/unifreq/linux-rock5b), The system is modified to dual partition, and related applications and services in [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) are added.
-Support installation and use in `TF/USB/eMMC/NVME`.
+Currently `Rock5b` firmware is supported, using [unifreq's](https://github.com/unifreq) enhanced version of `bootloader` and the [latest kernel](https://github.com/unifreq/linux-rock5b), More applications and services in [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) have been added, which can be written to `TF/USB/eMMC/NVME` for use.

 The latest version of the Armbian firmware can be downloaded in [Releases](https://github.com/ophub/rockchip-armbian/releases).